Neurodynamics-Driven Coupled Neural P Systems for Multi-Focus Image Fusion: Experiments

 \subsection{Performance comparison}

 \bfsection{Qualitative comparison} \cref{fig:MFFW-4} shows the fusion results of different methods on the ``MFFW-4'' sample from the MFFW dataset.
-MGDN, PADCDTNP, DB-MFIF, TC-MoA, and our ND-CNPFuse effectively detect the boundary between focused and defocused regions, yielding good visual effects.
+CCF, PADCDTNP, DB-MFIF, TC-MoA, and our ND-CNPFuse effectively detect the boundary between focused and defocused regions, yielding good visual effects.
 However, the other methods encounter various issues.
 SAMF and DMANet suffer from edge diffusion artifacts.
 Deep$\mathrm {M^{2}}$CDL and GIFNet exhibit chromatic distortions.
 Mask-DiFuser loses some spatial details.
 The defocus spread effect present in MFFW dataset poses additional challenges for producing high-quality fusion results.
-Nevertheless, ND-CNPFuse maintains more competitive fusion performance compared to the other methods. \emph{\textbf{More qualitative fusion results}} are provided in Appendix C.
+Nevertheless, ND-CNPFuse maintains more competitive fusion performance compared to the other methods.
+More qualitative fusion results are provided in Appendix C.1.

 We further visualize the difference images to compare fusion results, as shown in \cref{fig:diff-image}.
-Most methods show visible residuals, while PADCDTNP introduces boundary artifacts (see white boxes).
-In contrast, ND-CNPFuse fully preserves the focusing information from the source images, achieving more accurate boundaries.
+Most methods show visible residuals, while PADCDTNP introduces boundary artifacts.
+In contrast, ND-CNPFuse fully preserves the focusing information from the source images.
+We also evaluate downstream salient object detection tasks in Appendix C.2.

 \bfsection{Quantitative comparison} \cref{tab:quantitative} reports the quantitative results of all methods on four datasets.
 ND-CNPFuse ranks first in five of six evaluation metrics across four datasets.
-It falls short of the best PSNR on MFFW as its spike count-based clarity measure may inadequately capture low-contrast edges, slightly impacting edge preservation.
+It falls short of the best SSIM on MFFW as its spike count-based clarity measure may inadequately capture low-contrast edges, slightly impacting edge preservation.
 Nevertheless, it still ranks second.
-This indicates that our method has good generalizability.
-We also acknowledge that the numerical improvement over the second-best method is not significant.
-However, the contribution of our work lies not only in performance gains but also in \textit{offering a novel research perspective for the MFIF field}.
+We acknowledge that the numerical improvement over the second-best method is not significant.
+However, the contribution of our work lies not only in performance gains but also in offering a novel research perspective for the MFIF field.
+We also include the classic spiking neurons LIF model~\cite{fang2023spikingjelly} for comparison, with detailed results provided in Appendix C.3.

 \bfsection{Runtime comparison} \cref{tab:runtime_comparison} lists the running times of all fusion methods on Lytro.
 Our MATLAB implementation achieves 0.41s per image pair.
-By migrating to C++, the runtime is reduced to \textbf{0.18s}, showing even GPU-accelerated DMANet (0.21s) in CPU-only execution.
+By migrating to C++, the runtime is reduced to 0.18s, showing even GPU-accelerated DMANet (0.21s) in CPU-only execution.
 This confirms that our approach meets real-time MFIF requirements.